RetroReversing/retroReversing/pages/leaks/Paladin.md

 The project comes in two parts, one that runs on the 3DS itself and the other that runs on Windows PCs.

 ## TwlBkpImporter for 3DS
-The first tool is for the 3DS system itself and it is called **TwlBkpImporter**, which seems to be a tool to import a previously backed-up DSi partition from the SD card into the TWL NAND partition, the source files are:
+The first tool is for the 3DS system itself and it is called **TwlBkpImporter**, which seems to be a tool to import a previously backed-up DSi (partition?/game?) from the SD card into the TWL NAND partition, the source files are:
 * TwlBkpImporter/sdAccessor.h - header file for SD card functions
 * TwlBkpImporter/OMakefile - OMakefile for the 3DS rom
 * TwlBkpImporter/twlBkpImporter.rsf - Meta-data about the Card (e.g Title, CompanyCode)